4 min read

 Be sure that your back yard is properly fenced and be extra cautious of her bounding out of the front door when you come home from work.
 Her body is telling her it’s time to mate and her keen sense of smell is telling her where the nearest male is available to her.
 Additionally, you may notice strays or other dogs in the neighborhood sniffing and urinating around your house more frequently.

 Your dog’s cycle should not last longer than three weeks, and can sometimes be as short as five days.
-To learn more about the reproductive cycles of female dogs as well as the benefits and precautions of spaying, review Estrus Symptoms After Spaying in Dogs .
+To learn more about the reproductive cycles of female dogs as well as the benefits and precautions of spaying, check out our guide on estrus symptoms after spaying in dogs.

 With their powerful noses and our changing hormones, there are many facts that point to a dog’s ability to “sniff out” pregnancies.
 While we may not be able to smell to that degree, there are some similarities between canine and human pregnancies which may help us notice when our furry companions become expecting mothers.
 Both pregnant dogs and pregnant humans will experience: